How to Stop Oversleeping

 2. Avoid sleeping in on weekends, even when you really want to

 Waking up at the same time each day and going to sleep at the same time each night will allow your body to get into a sleep/wake cycle.
 This daily pattern takes some time for your body used to, but it can be of great benefit in the long run.
 There are many apps and alarm clocks that have the option to set a bedtime reminder as well as a morning alarm.
-Creating a sleep schedule and sticking to it will have you stopping oversleeping in no time, even on the weekends.
+Creating a sleep schedule and sticking to it will have you stop oversleeping in no time, even on the weekends.

 3. Dodge the urge to take a nap

 Taking naps in the day, especially if you don’t need them, can lead to you feeling overtired.
 You could also be getting too much sleep.
-Naturally, our bodies circadian rhythm cycle includes 7-9 hours of sleep followed by 15 to 17 hours of full wakefulness.
+Naturally, our body’s circadian rhythm cycle includes 7-9 hours of sleep followed by 15 to 17 hours of full wakefulness.
 So, in other words, no naps.

 4. Create a relaxing night-time routine